iGamingWire

 The brief

-Stakelogic BV, a gaming content provider, has agreed to a financial settlement with UK regulators following violations of responsible product design requirements.
-The £122,835 penalty reflects breaches related to the speed at which slot machines operated, an area closely scrutinized by the Gambling Commission as part of player protection frameworks.
+Stakelogic BV, a gaming software provider, has reached a financial settlement with UK regulators following violations of responsible product design requirements.
+The £122,835 penalty reflects breaches connected to slot machine speed settings, a category of concern for UK gambling authorities focused on player protection and harm mitigation.

 Original report